 The recording was made on a detour on the way to Mt.
 Shiude

-I recorded it in front of Takuma Station on the JR Yosan Line .
-I suddenly remembered this on my way to photograph the mist at Mt.
-Shiude.
+I recorded it in front of Takuma Station on the JR Yosan Line.
+I suddenly remembered it while on my way to photograph the fog on Mt.
+Shiunide.

-to create a series on the theme of "The Sound of Rain at an Unmanned Station ," a theme that I had discussed with GPT in the past .
+The idea was to create a series called "The Sound of Rain at an Unmanned Train Station ," a theme that I had discussed with GPT in the past .

 On my way to Mt.
-Shiude late at night, the rain got heavier, so I had a hunch (maybe I could record it now)
+Shiunide in the middle of the night, the rain intensified, and I had a hunch that I might be able to record something now,

-and parked my bike and made a detour to Takuma Station.
+so I stopped my motorcycle and made a detour to Takuma Station.

 There is a covered bus stop in front of the station, and we decided to record both the video and audio material for YouTube there